 Pierre Chavel was awarded a doctorate in science in 1979 at the University of Paris-Sud, and was a CNRS researcher in the laboratories of the Institut d'Optique Graduate School from 1972 to 2016.
 He specialises in optical engineering: coherence, speckle, diffusion, nanophotonics, physical optics instrumentation, optical information processing.
 Former director of the Charles Fabry Laboratory, he has been deputy director of the Institut d'Optique for the Saint-Étienne site since 2016 and is pursuing research at the Hubert Curien Laboratory.
-Since 2018, he has also been the pedagogical coordinator of EUR MANUTECH SLEIGHT (Saint-Étienne and Lyon).
-He was a visiting researcher at the University of Southern California in Los Angeles from 1979 to 1980 and holds the Xiing Sheng Chern Visiting Chair at Nankai University in Tianjin from 2007 to 2010.
+Since 2018, he is also the pedagogical coordinator of the University Research School (EUR) "Light-Surfaces, Health and Society Engineering" in Saint-Etienne and Lyon.
+He was a visiting researcher at the University of Southern California in Los Angeles from 1979 to 1980 and holder of the Xiing Sheng Chern Visiting Chair at Nankai University in Tianjin from 2007 to 2010.

-Throughout his career, Pierre Chavel has continually worked to structure and promote the development of optics in France, Europe and around the world.
-He has been heavily involved in learned societies, for which he has alternated a role of leader by giving directions, administrator by helping to structure, and "little hand" by doing an unimaginable amount of work.
+Pierre Chavel has been heavily involved in learned societies, for which he has alternated a role of leader by giving directions, administrator by helping to structure, and "little hand" by doing an impressive amount of work.

-He filed the SFO's articles of association in 1983, served as secretary on the first board (1983-1989) and then as treasurer (1991-1995), periods during which he provided the initial impetus.
+He filed the SFO's articles of association in 1983, served as secretary on the first board (1983-1989) and then as treasurer (1991-1995), periods during which he was able to provide the initial impetus.
 During this period, he led the first thematic schools of optics, which were held in Cargèse, Lalonde les Maures, then Les Houches, and he was involved in the organisation of SFO congresses.
 During the Optique Bordeaux 2016 conference, he was named, along with his wife Françoise, honorary member of the SFO.
-Benoît Boulanger, who presented the distinction, pointed out at the time that "the honorary title of Honorary Member was specially created to acknowledge the remarkable services that certain members have rendered to the SFO and that it would have been unthinkable for the society not to award it to Pierre to officially thank him for his enormous contributions".
+Benoît Boulanger, who presented the distinction, pointed out at the time that "the honorary title of Honorary Member was specially created to acknowledge the remarkable services rendered by certain members to the SFO and that it would have been unthinkable that the society would not award it to Pierre to officially thank him for his enormous contributions".

 In 1992, the European national optics societies came together to create EOS, of which the SFO became the French "branch"; Pierre Chavel also played an important role in the initial structuring of EOS, which was then housed at the Institut d'Optique.
-Subsequently, he led sessions on optics teaching at the then biennial EOS congresses and participated in various committees (awarding of prizes, JEOS RP).
+He led sessions on optics teaching at EOS conferences, and actively participated in the various scientific committees of European congresses and journals.

 He has also sat on numerous internal committees of the two most structured companies in our field, SPIE and OSA, from 1985 to the recent period when he was a member of the OSA Board of Directors from 2017 to 2019.